lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 A **strongly connected component** (SCC) can be thought of as self-contained cycles within a directed graph where every vertex in a given cycle can reach every other vertex in the same cycle.
-An SCC is analogous to a connected component in an undirected graph.
+A SCC is analogous to a connected component in an undirected graph.

 A **low-link** of a node is the smallest node id reachable from that